-Today’s book review of a short story collection is brought to you by yours truly, Morgen Bailey.
+Today’s book review of a crime novel is brought to you by yours truly, Morgen Bailey.

 Synopsis: After her first week working at Prairie Books, Calico thinks she should be getting paid danger money.
 Exploding packages, menacing letters, arson.
 But it’s the black-enveloped letters from Nemesis that really scare her.
 What if “Publish or Die” is a real threat?

 About the author, Alan Durant: My first books were about teenage life and came from my own experiences and concerns – I was fourteen when I discovered the immense and liberating power of writing and it was my main stay during my largely unhappy teenage years.
 I wasn’t that interested in writing at primary school – I wanted to be a footballer – but I always loved reading.
 I was a big fan of The Narnia books by C S Lewis, Michael Hardcastle’s football stories and Enid Blyton’s Famous Five series My favourite books of all were a Mannchester United Football Year Book from 1969 signed “To Alan from George Best” (my all-time hero) and Meriol Trevor’s The King of the Castle that I came across quite by chance looking along a library shelf one day.
 These books are still my most treasured possessions and were the biggest inspiration to me to become a writer.